This post may contain affiliate links. For more information, please see our affiliate policy.

 - Salt and freshly ground black pepper

-- 2 tablespoons fresh parsley chopped, for garnish (optional)
+- 2 tablespoons minced fresh parsley for garnish, optional

-- In a large saucepan or Dutch oven over medium-high heat, combine beef and onion.
+- In a large saucepan or Dutch oven over medium-high heat, add beef and onion and stir to combine.
 Cook until the meat is mostly browned, about 5 minutes.
 Drain well.

 - To the pot with the drained beef, add pasta, chicken broth, tomato sauce, ketchup, brown sugar, white vinegar, Worcestershire sauce, and dried mustard.
 Bring to a boil, reduce heat, and simmer uncovered until pasta is tender, about 10 to 12 minutes.

 - Season to taste with salt and pepper (I like ½ teaspoon salt and ¼ teaspoon pepper).
 Serve with cheddar cheese and hot sauce if desired and garnish with fresh parsley.